ngiger/GnuBee_Docs/USB_to_UART/README.md

 The GnuBee Personal Cloud routes the UART connection to a 3.5mm (1/8") Audio Jack for convenient use.

-The GnuBee USB to UART uses a Winchiphead CH340G USB to serial chip from Nanjing QinHeng Electronics Co.,Ltd. to convert the UART signal to USB.
+V1.0 uses a Winchiphead CH340G USB to serial chip from Nanjing QinHeng Electronics Co.,Ltd. to convert the UART signal to USB.

 The Linux kernel identifies this chipset as the "QinHeng Electronics HL-340 USB-Serial adapter"

+The GnuBee USB to UART V1.0 can be identified by the metal 3.5mm (1/8") Plug.

+V1.1 uses a Prolific PL2303HXD USB to serial chip to convert the UART signal to USB.

+The Linux kernel identifies this chipset as the "Prolific Technology, Inc. PL2303 Serial Port"

+The GnuBee USB to UART V1.1 can be identified by the molded plastic 3.5mm (1/8") Plug.

 Users of other Operating Systems can find drivers in the drivers directory.